ENGN2912B-2018/HPC-A/simulation/README.md

 `cp -r $FOAM_TUTORIALS $FOAM_RUN`

-If you have already done this step, there is no need to repeat it.
+If you have already created the run directory and copied the tutorial files, there is no need to repeat it.

 ## Simulation: Setting up the simulation